thedaviddias/bfdes.in/posts/property-based-testing.md

 This implementation of MergeSort is transcribed to Scala from [Algorithms](https://algs4.cs.princeton.edu/home) by Sedgewick and Wayne.

 It consists of two subroutines:
-1. Split the array in two, recursively sorting each partititon
+1. Split the array in two, recursively sorting each partition
 2. Merge the sorted partitions

 ```scala